pymal-developers/pymal/docs/source/tutorial.rst

 Installation
 ------------
-If you want to checkout a repository, navigate to the directory and run `python setup.py install`.
+If you want to checkout a repository, navigate to the directory and run :command:`python setup.py install`.
-The recommended way is to run `pip install pymal`.
+The recommended way is to run :command:`pip install pymal`.

 Usage
 -----